d-iii-s/teaching-performance-evaluation/src/measurement-instrumentation-aspectj/annotations/README.md

 The `Measurement` class implements an aspect that measures the execution time of all methods in the `Main` class.
 The `aop.xml` file instructs the runtime weaver to weave the `Measurement` aspect.
-The `pom.xml` file includes the JVM to use the runtime weaver.
+The `pom.xml` file instructs the JVM to use the runtime weaver.

 ```shell
 mvn test